-The foundational principles of Buddhism teach you that life is suffering, and that to live a better life, you must learn how to be content with that.
+If you want to build a magazine audience, the foundational principles of Buddhism teach you that life is suffering, and that to live a better life, you must learn how to be content with that.
 No sugar-coating, just “yes, you’re right, life is hard, now let’s get on with it, shall we?”
 By starting with the seemingly negative (which Buddhism would teach you is not negative at all, just reality), these principles teach old and new Buddhists to accept life as it is—hard and uncontrollable, and that’s OK.

 In the magazine industry, many publications are floundering.
-Some magazines have shut down their print arms and have become digital-only magazines.
+Some magazines have shut down their print editions and have become digital-only magazines.
 Sometimes out of necessity, but other times just out of smart business planning.

 1. You must put out into the universe what you want people to see.

 Buddhism teaches Four Noble Truths.
-You can read up on all of them on your own, but I think one important one that applies to the lives of publishers is the Third.
+You can read up on them on your own, but I think one important one that applies to the lives of publishers is the Third.
 It teaches that suffering can be overcome, and you can be happy if you stop thinking about your own wants, and start focusing on the needs and wants of others.
 When Buddhists are able to reach this state, it’s called Nirvana.

 I think there’s too big of a push to create free content without reminding ourselves that it’s not just about building an email list, it’s also about converting people into paid subscribers.

 You can’t create shallow, boring freebies and expect someone to turn into a paid subscriber.
 It’s rumored that a single article goes through more than a dozen rounds of editing at The New Yorker.
 And as you probably know, The New Yorker isn’t just a reputable magazine, carrying one in hand is a fashion statement on public transportation.